Turn-Based · Roguelike · Card-Crawler · RPG · Survival

 Trade Has a Memory

-Merchants are stocked from templates, carry gold, gain experience from transactions, and judge the scene through personality traits.
+Merchants carry their own coin, judge the scene through personality traits, and become harder traders the longer you deal with them.
 Buy, sell, or steal; each method has a consequence.

 *